karkipra/Top-N-RecSys/README.md

 #### Cleaning

-- Used PySpark from Apache Spark to process the Dataset and create a training set with limited variables (Overall Rating, ReviewID, ProductID).
+- (Attempted using PySpark from Apache Spark) Used Python libraries Pandas and Numpy to process the Dataset and create a training set with limited variables (Overall Rating, ReviewID, ProductID).
   - Created a 2D matrix with these three variables.
+  - Analysis of data - trends of ratings
+- Incorporate metadata in the analysis (WIP)

 ## Code